chaparder

 Always leave on a sunny note--something I sometimes forget, especially when taking for granted the daily comings and goings of family.
 Speaking of sunny, have you planted sunflowers seeds yet?
 If you don't have a big yard, where else could you plant one?
 Ever seen one of those cool sunflower houses--where you dig a square trench and plant seeds all around - leaving space for the "front door" door?
 When they are grown you can connect the tops!
 To comment on any item in this post, click here, and thank you for forwarding this letter to a friend.

-A Message from KristiOngoing support from readers like you keeps me writing and publishing this free language journal week after week.
-If you find value in this website and would like to keep it going strong, I kindly ask for your support by making a donation today.
-Thank you very much for being a part of this community and helping me to maintain this site and its newsletter.
+A Message from KristiOngoing support from readers like you keeps me writing and publishing this free language journal each week.
+If you find joy or value in these stories and would like to keep this site going, donating today will help so much.
+Thank you for being a part of this community and helping me to maintain this site and its newsletter.

 Ways to contribute:

-1. Paypal or credit card
+2.Paypal or credit card

 Or purchase my book for a friend and so help them discover this free weekly journal.